 “manufacture”, in relation to an NLIS device, includes to recycle the device;

+“NLIS database” means the electronic database maintained under regulation 81;

+“NLIS device” has the meaning given to that term in regulation 77;

+“NLIS post breeder device”, in relation to an animal, means an NLIS device that is, or is to be, applied under these regulations to the animal on a property except the animal’s property of birth;

 “sell” includes to supply;

+“update the NLIS database”, in relation to an NLIS device, means to update information on the database in relation to that device in accordance with regulation 81(4);

 “visible identification number”, in relation to an NLIS device, means the number, referred to in regulation 77(2)(b), of the device.

-[Regulation 76 inserted in Gazette 14 Jun 2005 p.
-2599.]
+[Regulation 76 inserted in Gazette 19 Sep 2006 p.
+3733-4.]

-77. NLIS device
+77. NLIS devices

-(1) For the purposes of these regulations an NLIS (which stands for “National Livestock Identification System”) device is an approved electronic device —
+(1) For the purposes of this Part an NLIS (which stands for “National Livestock Identification System”) device is an approved electronic device —

 (a) that is able to identify an animal for the whole of its life; and